 Best Selling: A Mini Guide to Women's Fashion Trends of 2020

 From leopard print earrings and jeans to the number one selling designer inspired belt (and at the lowest price seen), Pin-Ups Spa and Boutique has the styles you're looking for at the prices you need.
-We specialize in loose fit, figure-fattering, flowing and boho style clothing in long time reputable brands for closet staples that stand the test of time.
+We specialize in loose fit, figure-flattering, flowing and boho style clothing in long-time reputable brands for closet staples that stand the test of time.
 Shop with us and see for yourself.

 Online Shopping: Sizing for Women

 We cater to grown-ups.
 We do not carry junior sizes unless our personal fittings have deemed an item "too small" for our trusted size run.
 And then we let you know in the Size Fit description online, or we label it "White Hanger" in our stores for easy reference to our Colored Hanger Guide for in-store shoppers.

 Pin-Ups Smalls fit a woman's size 4-6, a Medium fits woman's 8-10, and a large fits size 12-14.
 Are you tiny?
 That's ok!
 The beauty of these hand-selected classics is especially found in the versatility.
 Read on for how to wear and style your new boutique tops and apparel.

 A package has arrived!
 You just received your online order and you're so excited to try it on!
 And then.. you look like a deflated pumpkin.
 Well, ladies, you have to put a smidge of effort into it and a few practice attempts for trial and error to see what looks best on you.
 So let's start here: